Designer: Pete Dye/P.B. Dye (1989)

 Red 72 5367 70.9 130

-Playing straight uphill, the intimidating 423 yard 4th hole is open off the tee but is notable for a long bunker that runs 80 yards short left of the green all the way to the green.
-At only 333 yards, the downhill 5th hole is a fantastically bunkered hole with two pairs of deep bunkers lining this narrow fairway.
-These bunkers appear very intimidating off the tee but its important to emphasize that you can hit mid-iron short of them and still only have wedge in.
+Playing uphill, the intimidating 423 yard 4th hole is open off the tee but is notable for a long bunker that runs 80 yards short left of the green all the way to the putting surface.
+At only 333 yards, the downhill par 4 5th is a fantastically bunkered hole with two pairs of deep bunkers lining this narrow fairway.
+These bunkers appear very intimidating off the tee and laying back with iron is probably a popular play here.
 This short hole features a challenging kidney-shaped green that slopes hard and is guarded by a deep grass bunker on the left.
 I imagine there are some very frustrated golfers that leave this short hole with bogey or worse due to this green.

-The 179 yard 8th hole would be the best par three on most courses, but not at Kearney Hill.
-Playing uphill to a plateaued green, this long hole requires a poke for most players to carry a steep embankment short right.
-Two deep bunkers guard this green left.
+The 179 yard 8th hole would be the best par 3 on most courses, but not at Kearney Hill.
+Playing uphill to a plateaued green, this longer hole requires a poke for most players to carry a steep embankment short right.
+Two deep bunkers guard this green left as well.

 The 436 yard 9th hole is a wide open dogleg right that borders the driving range.
 The approach here plays uphill, with the clubhouse in the background.
-The opener on the back 9 is a quirky 340 yard par 4 that plays slightly uphill.
+The 10th is a quirky 340 yard par 4 that plays slightly uphill.
 The fairway is generous up until about 260 yards, where it narrows to virtually nothing in lieu of mounds on the left.
-This tree covered green slopes front-to-back.
+This tree-covered green slopes front-to-back.

-Playing 372 yards downhill, the 11th is a pure parkland hole that is open except for a tree on the far left fairway about 270 yards from the tee.
+Playing 372 yards downhill, the par 4 11th is a parkland hole that is open except for a tree on the left about 270 yards from the tee.

 The 198 yard 12th hole is a picturesque par 3 with water on the short right of the green.
-A small beach separates the green and the water and deep fescue guards long left.
+A small beach-like bunker separates the green and water and deep fescue guards long left.

-Playing very similarly to the 9th, the 435 yard 13th is a dogleg right that plays uphill on the approach.
-Two long bunkers guard the side of this green and an extremely strange bunker protects the right fairway.
+Playing very similarly to the 9th, the 435 yard 13th is a dogleg right par 4 that plays uphill on the approach.
+Two long bunkers flank this green and an extremely strange bunker protects the right fairway.
 Unless otherwise told, this skinny double-anchor shaped bunker is a satanic symbol but I may be biased because my drive found it.

-Playing 175 yards, the final par 3 is a memorable one as water and Pete Dye railroad ties guard the entire left side of the green.
-A terrifying bunker guards the right side of the green for those who bail out right.
+Playing 175 yards, the final par 3 on the course is a memorable one as water and Pete Dye railroad ties guard the entire left side of the green.
+A terrifying bunker lines the right side of the putting surface for those who bail out right.

-The 422 yard 17th is one of my favorite holes on the course as a slight dogleg right.
+The 422 yard 17th is one of my favorite holes on the course as a slight dogleg right par 4.
 After carrying the ball over 200 yards to this fairway, the entire righthand side of the fairway is lined by water.
-Two bunkers short of this green prevent any runners from reaching this green.
+Two bunkers short of this green prevent you from running it onto this green.

-General Comments: The practice facilities here are top-notch, with a full range, and two large putting and chipping greens.
+General Comments: Kearney Hill’s practice facilities are strong, with a full range, and two large putting and chipping greens.
 It’s clear that this course was built to accommodate big tournaments.
 The only disappointment of the day was the pace of play; a five-some was let off in front of us and the round took over 5 hours – both of which are unacceptable and kind of took the steam out of our rounds…The grill offered good views of the course along with cheap drinks and food options.
 Although this wasn’t Augusta, the pimiento cheese sandwiches were very tasty.

 Verdict: Offering tremendous value, lush conditioning, and a good variety in hole design, Kearney Hill far exceeded my expectations.
 I recommend this course highly.